 \subsection{Experimental set-up}

 Let us start by describing the experimental set-up.
 Most of it is a standard mechanical test bench, a schematic and a picture of which is shown in Fig.\,\ref{fig:setup}.
 Porcine skin samples are placed in this horizontal test bench, where they are held at their extremities by two self-tightening wedge grips.
 This type of grips holds stronger and stronger as the sample they clamp is brought into tension.
 Mechanical tensile tests are performed on the skin up to its full rupture.
 To that extent, one of the wedge grips can be displaced along a uniaxial slider with the help of a manual lever.
 The other grip is fixed.
 It is attached to a force sensor (Mark-10\textsuperscript{\textregistered} MR01-300) that allows force measurements up to $1$\,N accuracy.
 The displacement of the moving grip is monitored with a digital scale (Mitutoyo\textsuperscript{\textregistered} 572-311-10) having a $30\,\upmu$m precision.
-An optical camera also records the set-up and the deforming skin sample.
+The accuracies of the force and displacement sensors are satisfactory in regard to the typical maximal force ($\sim 500$\,N) and maximal displacement ($\sim 2$\,cm) of our typical experimental realisations.
+An optical camera also records both the set-up and the deforming skin sample.
 A mono-channel infrared camera (Flir\textsuperscript{\textregistered} SC3000), measuring the radiation intensity in the $800$ to $900$\,nm bandwidth and equipped with a macroscopic lens, is placed in front of the skin.
-This infrared camera, sensitive to temperature changes of fractions of degree, monitors the sample as it is loaded up to rupture.
+This infrared camera, which is sensitive to temperature changes of fractions of degree, monitors the sample as it is loaded up to rupture.